Telecommunication-Telemedia-Assessment/AVRate/AVRate/README.md

 The work done in the development of this software has been carried out thanks to the funding of Deutsche Telekom AG.
-This development was performed in the context of the development of audiovisual quality models performed at the Technical University of Berlin in the group Assessment of IP-based Application.
+This development was performed in the context of the development of audiovisual quality models performed at the Technical University of Berlin in the group Assessment of IP-based Application (AIPA).
+It is now supported by the Technical University of Ilmenau, at the group Audio Visual Technology (AVT).